How to Enjoy the Flavor of Energy Drinks

 To truly savor an energy drink, I believe the ideal temperature is around 5–18°C.

 Not just for energy drinks, but many people can’t drink juices or carbonated drinks at room temperature, but when they’re too cold, your taste buds are dulled, and you can’t really taste the drink’s true flavor.
-I used to like drinking energy drinks ice-cold, gulping them down, and couldn’t imagine drinking them at room temperature.
+I used to love drinking energy drinks ice-cold, gulping them down, and couldn’t imagine having them at room temperature.

 The Habit of Drinking Overseas Beers Transferred to Energy Drinks

 As I tasted hundreds of beers from around the world, I started drinking energy drinks at room temperature to better appreciate the subtle flavors, just like with beer.
-When reviewing, I try to write in a way that lets readers imagine the taste, even if they haven’t had it themselves or remember the flavors if they have tried it before (●´ω`●).
+When reviewing, I aim to write in a way that helps readers imagine the taste, even if they haven’t tried it themselves, or recall the flavors if they have. (●´ω`●).

 Related Articles